 Our local businesses and families would appreciate extra support this season.
 Look for charitable opportunities to gift community members basic items from clothing to food to supplies.

 Shop the local grocery stores and surprise a family with groceries for a special meal.
-Food for Lane County is a reputable, long-serving non-profit that operates local food pantries, a dining room, food programs for children and seniors, and even helps feet pets!
+Food for Lane County is a reputable, long-serving non-profit that operates local food pantries, a dining room, food programs for children and seniors, and even helps feed pets!

 Toys for Tots is always beloved and they make it easy to brighten a child's holiday.
 The Hope Project is also a resource for your charitable contributions.
-They connect local donations with a diversity needs.
+They connect local donations with a diversity of needs.

 If you are looking for ways to get involved locally, or for local businesses to work with, contact our regional chambers of commerce.
 The chambers are very involved in helping small businesses navigate the troubled waters of today's world, and can connect you with beneficial programs, services, charities, advocacy and/or local shopping ideas.